-Nine projects have been successful in their application to Round 2 of the Community Fund.
-A total of £549,799 is available to community projects.
-You can vote for up to two projects across the borough.
+Eight projects have been awarded funds in Round 2 of the Community Fund.
+A total of £549,799 was available to community projects.

 Group: Friends of Suffolk Rd.
 Recreation Ground

 Funding is requested to create a new dog-free area which will include a natural playground, as well as improved planting and more seating.
 The playground will include swings, a climbing frame, a slide, a ground trampoline and a sand pit.
 There will be a swing suitable for children with disabilities as there are none currently in Barnes.
 There will be new shrubs, trees and a wildflower meadow planted.
 More seating will be installed to include picnic tables and benches.
 In the second phase of the project, a large sensory garden will provide a sanctuary for all ages.